pytorch/pytorch/.github/ISSUE_TEMPLATE.md

 (or fill out the checklist below manually).

 If PyTorch is successfully installed, run `python -m torch.utils.collect_env`.
-Otherwsie, you can get the script and run it with:
+Otherwise, you can get the script and run it with:
 ```
 wget https://raw.githubusercontent.com/pytorch/pytorch/master/torch/utils/collect_env.py
 # For security purposes, please check the contents of collect_env.py before running it.